 Given that some of our clients operate in sectors with a potential environmental and social impact, we have developed a specific Environmental and Social Framework (hereinafter referred to as the "Framework") as part of our commitment to promote sustainable development and human rights.
 At BBVA we believe that clients who manage their business responsibly are more successful in the long run.
-That is why we include environmental and social aspects in the due diligence process in order to take decisions.
+That is why we include, in relation to this Framework, environmental and social aspects in the due diligence process for decision making.

-The application of this Framework will allow us to better understand our clients' activities, to manage the expectations of our stakeholders (investors, regulators, NGOs, etc.) and to mitigate social and environmental risks.
+The application of this Framework allows us to better understand our clients' activities, to manage the expectations of our stakeholders and to mitigate social and environmental risks.

-This Framework, which is voluntary for BBVA, derives from the BBVA's General Sustainability Policy and BBVA's Corporate Social Responsibility Policy.
-Its aim is to help to achieve and support the Sustainable Development Goals (hereinafter "SDGs"), to promote the fight against climate change and to strengthen our commitment to human rights.
+This Framework, which is voluntary for BBVA, derives from BBVA's General Sustainability Policy and BBVA's Corporate Social Responsibility Policy.
+It aims to help to achieve and support the Sustainable Development Goals (hereinafter "SDGs"), to promote the fight against climate change and to strengthen our commitment to human rights.

-2. Purpose and scope
+O2 Purpose and scope